 Royal Bengal Tiger, One horned rhino, Snow leopard, Red Panda, Brown Bear, Assamese Macaque, Gangetic Dolphin, Wolf, Wild Elephant, Giant Hornbill, Swamp Deer, Wild Yak, Tibetan Antelope, Black Buck, Four Horned antelope, Musk Deer, Pygmy Hog, Hispid Hare, Pangolin, Gharial, Indian Bustard, Saras Crane, Impeyan Pheasant, Python etc.

 Flora and Fauna

 840 different species of wet-land, migratory and residential bird, 8% of the world’s population of birds.

-Currently, there are 39 Nepali diplomatic missions abroad – 30 Embassies, 3 Permanent Missions and 6 Consulates General.
+Currently, there are 39 Nepali diplomatic missions abroad- 30 Embassies, 3 Permanent Missions and 7 Consulate General’s’ mission.

-In Nepal there are 26 diplomatic residential missions located.
-There are the UN and its specialized agencies.
-There 38 Honorary Consul Generals of various countries in Nepal.
+In Nepal there are 27 diplomatic residential missions including Delegation of the European Union to Nepal located.
+There are also the United Nations Organization’s office, its specialized agencies and SAARC Secretariat.
+There 51 Honorary Consul Generals of various countries in Nepal.

 Tips To Remember

 One of the unusual facts about Nepal is that public kissing is taken as vulgar and not accepted by the society.
 As Nepali society does not have the open culture like of Western countries, kissing in public places in Nepal is not encouraged.